“You have your way. I have my way. As for the right way, the correct way, and the only way, it does not exist.”

 This is the transcript of a radio conversation of a US naval ship with Canadian authorities off the coast of Newfoundland in October 1995.
 Radio conversation released by the Chief of Naval Operations 10-10-95.

 Americans: Please divert your course 15 degrees to the North to avoid a collision.

 Canadians: Recommend you divert YOUR course 15 degrees to the South to avoid a collision.

 Americans: This is the captain of a US Navy ship.
 I say again, divert YOUR course.

 Canadians: No. I say again, you divert YOUR course.

 Americans: This is the aircraft carrier USS Lincoln, the second largest ship in the United States’ Atlantic fleet.
 We are accompanied by three destroyers, three cruisers, and numerous support vessels.
 I demand that YOU change your course 15 degrees north, that’s one five degrees north, or countermeasures will be undertaken to ensure the safety of this ship.

 Canadians: This is a lighthouse.
 Your call.

-Today enjoy a guided meditation by my own fave Sarah Blondin.
+Today enjoy a guided meditation by my own favorite, Sarah Blondin.
 I still say scare up some headphones.
 Lie down, close your eyes, let go.
-Something about her voice gets me out of my head immediately.
+Something about her voice immediately gets me out of my head.